sitebay/docs/articles/guides/quick-answers/sitebay/using-xargs-with-examples/index.md

 Wrapping Up

-For WordPress developers and administrators on Site Bay, mastering xargs means optimizing workflow, automating repetitive tasks, and ensuring your site runs efficiently.
+For WordPress developers and administrators on SiteBay, mastering xargs means optimizing workflow, automating repetitive tasks, and ensuring your site runs efficiently.
 Whether managing files, optimizing media, or handling data, xargs proves to be an indispensable tool in the Linux command-line toolkit.